NarcisSt/LaboratoarePA/Lab1/README.md

 ##Bonus

-- [x] Implement an efficient algorithm that generates a random rooted tree.
+- &#9745; Implement an efficient algorithm that generates a random rooted tree.
 Create and display a textual representation of the tree, for example:

 ```bash
 +node0